 *A grade of “C” or higher (per individual course scale) must be obtained in each of the prerequisite and support courses.

-- BIOL101 Principles of Biology and Lab* (Note: Minimum of ‘B’ in BIOL101 is required as a prerequisite for BIOL360) or BIOL151 General Biology I and Lab*
+- BIOL101 Principles of Biology and Lab* (Note: Per Biology dept, a minimum of ‘B’ in BIOL101 is required as a prerequisite for BIOL360) or BIOL151 General Biology I and Lab*

 - BIOL221 Human Anatomy and Lab*